 Straighten the wires and check on their condition.
 Badly nicked wires will need to be clipped off and re-stripped to provide bare wire to connect to the dimmer switch.

-Sometimes in an older home or apartment, you may have a switch box that has no ground wire.
+In an older home, you may encounter a switch box that has no ground wire.
 In that case, an exception in article 404.9(B) of the current National Electric Code (NEC) allows a dimmer without a connecting ground wire to still be installed if it is a replacement.

-Simply remove the dimmer wire, or cut it short and cap it with a wire nut as shown in the photo above.
-Also note that if the dimmer is installed without a ground wire as under this NEC exception, then it needs to have a plastic, noncombustible wall plate.
+Simply remove the dimmer wire, or cut it short and cap it with a wire nut.
+Also note that if the dimmer is installed without a ground wire as under this NEC exception, it needs to have a plastic, noncombustible wall plate.

 Assuming you have a ground wire in your switch box, it's time to connect it.